thesilentflare/C01-Chatbot-Project2019/docs/phase1/ux.md

 As we are focusing more on the user experience in this initial design many aspects have been simplified to better represent the major important design.

+##Logical Flow
+To summarize all of the individual wireframes and how one leads to another, we may look at the following diagram that shows the logical flow:

+Below we have each individual page with a small description of what its purpose is.

 ##Landing page
 After the user arrives at the main DFI website, they may click on a tab in the navigation bar and are brought to the first page of the Chatbot:
 ![home](/assets/phase1/wireframes/home.png)